Jury to begin deliberating in trial of accused sex cult founder

 By Brendan Pierson

-NEW YORK (Reuters) - Jurors on Wednesday are expected to begin deliberating the fate of Keith Raniere, the New York man accused of running a cult-like group in which women were kept on starvation diets, branded with his initials and ordered to have sex with him.
+NEW YORK, June 19 (Reuters) - Jurors on Wednesday are expected to begin deliberating the fate of Keith Raniere, the New York man accused of running a cult-like group in which women were kept on starvation diets, branded with his initials and ordered to have sex with him.

 Raniere, 58, is on trial in Brooklyn federal court for crimes including racketeering, sex trafficking and possession of child pornography.
 He has pleaded not guilty, and faces a possible sentence of life in prison if convicted.